 “If they survive,” someone at the table said.

-“That is why all our pilots are volunteers,” the Colonel said.
+“That is why all our pilots are volunteers,” the colonel said.
 “The ships that will deliver the bombs have beefed up armor and everything else we can think of to give them their best chance of surviving the mission.
 There are a lot of unknowns given the fact that we have never even detonated a nuclear weapon in space.
-We have no idea what will happen when we do but we assume it will get the job done.
-One bomb should be enough but we are sending six ships with 2 bombs each just in case something goes wrong.”
+We have no idea what will happen when we do, but we assume it will get the job done.
+One bomb should be enough, but we are sending six ships with 2 bombs each just in case something goes wrong.”

-“Well, there is not much left to discuss,” the General said.
+“Well, there is not much left to discuss,” the general said.
 “How long before the Galactic Enterprise will be able to get underway?”

 “The Galactic Enterprise could technically leave right now,” John replied.
-“However, we are evacuating all nonessential personal and I expect that to take another few days.
-By the end of the week we should be ready to leave.
+“However, we are evacuating all non-essential personnel, and I expect that to take another few days.
+By the end of the week, we should be ready to leave.
 The modifications that have been made to the Galactic Enterprise make it able to handle higher speeds than it used on her maiden voyage to the planets.
-That also makes us more maneuverable so we should be able to get in, and get out of the way, and then get back in quickly to pick up any ships that may survive.
+That also makes us more maneuverable so we should be able to get in and get out of the way, and then get back in quickly to pick up any ships that may survive.
 My only concern is no matter how far away we stand off waiting for the bombs to go off we will probably still sustain some damage by fragments thrown off by the blast.
 How much that will affect us when it comes time to pick up any surviving ships will be the telling factor of how effective we will be logistically speaking.”